MeruzaKub/TransportNet/README.md

 ## Nash-Wardrop equilibrium.

-Equilibrium distribution of traffic flows is founded.
+Equilibrium distribution of traffic flows is found.